Work

 Application Assistance

-Are you unsure how to write your application, what should be included in an application, and whether your resume contains all the important information?
+Are you uncertain how to write your application, what all is included in an application, and whether your resume contains all important data?
 No problem.
 The "aha" supports young people aged 13 - 30 free of charge.

 Overview of Apprenticeship Search

-Tips and information regarding the apprenticeship search can be found here.
+Tips and information around the apprenticeship search can be found here.